SSWConsulting/SSW.Rules.Widget/README.md

 See [SSW Rules - Do you store your secrets securely?](https://www.ssw.com.au/rules/store-your-secrets-securely/)

 ### Application Insights
-The SSW Rules Widget requires application insights.
-Provide one to the `RulesWidget` via the `appInsightsToken` parameter.
+The SSW Rules Widget supports application insights.
+Provide an app insights token to the `RulesWidget` via the `appInsightsToken` parameter.

 ### Examples
 ```javascript